 Content:

-The next step is to add LeanData's code to your thank you page.
+Next, add LeanData’s code to your form page.

 <div data-tf-live="01FBHBEJKQ3NFWQI5FWIQ"></div>